Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Also check: Palace in Wilanów

-- prior registration of a visit to the Polish Army Museum in Warsaw is required by phone or email
+- prior registration of a visit to the Polish Army Museum in Warsaw is necessary: by phone or by e-mail

-The last entry to the Polish Army Museum in Warsaw takes place half an hour before closing.
+The last entrance to the Polish Army Museum in Warsaw is half an hour before closing.

-The outdoor exhibition of the Polish Army Museum is open throughout the week from:
+The open-air exhibition of the Polish Army Museum is open throughout the week in the following hours:

 from May 1 to September 30 - 9:00 am - 18:00 pm